-The minor in mathematics requires 22 credit hours of mathematics courses numbered 151 and above.
-It must include MATH 151, 152, and 253.
+The minor in mathematics requires MATH 151, MATH 152, and MATH 253, plus an additional 10 credit hours of mathematics courses numbered 200 and above.
 At most two credits of independent study may be applied toward the mathematics minor.
 Courses should be selected in consultation with the mathematics minor advisor.
+Total credit hours 22